Feet Heat Pads: How to Use Them Safely and Effectively

 Best Practices & Common Mistakes to Avoid

-• Maintain gentle contact between pad and foot—no gaps.
+• Keep gentle contact between feet and the heating surface.

-• Use timers or auto-off features where available.
+• Use timers or auto shut-off features if available.

-• Folding or creasing the pad—can damage internal wires.
+• Folding or creasing the pad during use.

-• Ignoring device signs of wear, tear or malfunction.
+• Ignoring signs of device wear or overheating.

 Benefits & Scientific Backing of Warm Feet